ridunoff/Quick-Draw-CNN/README.md

 The model was able to correctly guess images within a resonable margin of error!

  <img src="images/test_image.png" width="400">
+  Heatmap of another Airplane Drawing
+<br/><br/>

 ![Results](images/confidence_plt.png)
+ Results of the CNN on the Airplane Drawing as a Confidence Plot
+<br/><br/>

 We also discoved that 5000 images in the training set gave us around 79% accuracy of correctly classifying the drawing in the testing data set.
 The training accuracy was around 82% accurate.

 ![Modeled Loss](images/test_train_loss.jpg)

-This Confusion Matrix shows the actual and predicted results of our algorithm.
+The CNN was well turned as both the training and testing data had low loss.
+<br/><br/>

 ![Confusion Matrix](images/confusion_matrix.png)
+A Confusion Matrix shows the actual and predicted results of our algorithm.
+<br/><br/>

+We can tell that our algorithm was well designed as the highest results are along the diagonals where the actual and predicted categories correspond.